 The payouts for Powerball vary depending on how your number selections match the drawn numbers.
 For example, if you match all five white balls, you win $1 million.
 If you match all five white balls and the red ball, you win the jackpot prize.
 You can also qualify for smaller prizes.
 Players can win $4 if they match one white ball and the red ball, $7 if they match three white balls, and $100 if they match four white balls.

 Yes.
-If you win the New Jersey Lottery, you can choose to maintain your anonymity.
-Note that you will have to file a claim to collect your prize.
-This process involves presenting your identification so that the New Jersey Lottery can report your information to the IRS and perform its own internal processing procedures.
+If you win, you can choose to maintain your anonymity.
+Note that you will have to file a New Jersey Lottery claim to collect your prize.
+This process involves presenting your identification so that the State of New Jersey can report your information to the IRS and perform its own internal processing procedures.
 However, this information doesn't have to become part of New Jersey's public records.

 Some winners may forgo the option of maintaining anonymity.
 They may allow their information to be publicly available, and they may willingly participate in publicity events.
 If you want to view the available records of past winners, you can fill out an Open Public Records Act (OPRA) request.

 Yes.
-You can buy them through a courier online, as long as the courier registers with the New Jersey Lottery.
-Although you don't have to be a resident to buy New Jersey Lottery tickets online, you must be in the state at the time of your purchase.
+You can buy them through a courier online, as long as the courier registers with the lottery.
+Although you don't have to be a resident to buy tickets online, you must be in the state at the time of your purchase.

-You can claim a winning New Jersey Lottery ticket that's worth $599.99 or less by cashing it in at an authorized New Jersey retailer.
+You can claim a winning lottery ticket that's worth $599.99 or less by cashing it in at an authorized New Jersey lottery retailer.
 If you have a ticket that's worth more than $599.99, you need to file a claim.
 You may mail a completed claim form and the winning ticket to the following address:

 NEW JERSEY LOTTERY